vercel/next.js/examples/with-couchbase/README.md

   - _Important:_ you will have to allowlist 0.0.0.0/0 as the IP address, since Vercel's serverless deployments use [dynamic IP addresses](https://vercel.com/docs/solutions/databases#allowing-&-blocking-ip-addresses)

 - This project is pre-populated with a test query on the `travel-sample` example bucket.
-If you have loaded the `travel-sample` bucket, the query will run successfully, and you should see list of airlines on the index page.
+If you have loaded the `travel-sample` bucket, the query will run successfully, and you should see a list of airlines on the index page.
   - See notes on adding [sample buckets](https://docs.couchbase.com/server/current/manage/manage-settings/install-sample-buckets.html) for more info.